macey26/100-days-of-code/r1-log.md

 ### R1D22
 I completed the console version of my rock paper scissors game.
 I was so excited about getting through it, its made my day.

+###R1D23
+Learnt about clean code and cleaned up the code for my Rock Paper Scissors game.
+I think I am getting a well rounded education @theOdinProject

+###R1D24
+I spend some time learning arrays on @theOdinProject and started working on functions for my Dr Who Game.
+Looking forward to 3 weeks off work and more time to code.